Adoption Home Study in Massachusetts

 Anyone who wishes to adopt in Massachusetts will need to first be cleared by a Massachusetts-licensed home study professional, regardless of the type of adoption you choose to pursue or the adoption professional that you’re working with.

-The goal of an adoption home study in Massachusetts is to verify that you’re mentally, emotionally, financially and physically ready to adopt and raise a child in your home at this point in your life.
+The goal of a home study for adoption in Massachusetts is to verify that you’re mentally, emotionally, financially and physically ready to adopt and raise a child in your home at this point in your life.
 This ensures that children are placed into safe and prepared homes.

 A Massachusetts home study for adoption involves two parts: